-On March 1, 2021, we had 117 registered holders of record of our common stock.
+On March 1, 2022, we had 84 registered holders of record of our common stock.
 This figure excludes an estimate of the indeterminate number of beneficial holders whose shares may be held by brokerage firms and clearing agencies.
 We currently do not pay recurring dividends on our common stock.

 Currently, we do not have an active share repurchase program.
 However, we do from time to time purchase shares to satisfy employee tax obligations related to the vesting of restricted shares, in accordance with the Company's Stock Incentive Plan provisions.
-During 2020 and 2019, the Company purchased 0 and 2,574 shares at an average price of \$0 and \$5.05, respectively, to satisfy such employee tax obligations.
+During 2021 and 2020, the Company did not purchase any shares to satisfy such employee tax obligations.